-In particular, one of the recommendations adopted by the Seventh Ordinary Meeting of the Contracting Parties to the Barcelona Convention held in Cairo in October 1991 (UNEP(OCA)/MED IG.2/4 Annex IV, Cairo, October 1991) encourages the Contracting Parties that "Prior to any accident the neighbouring States should endeavour to conclude bilateral agreements, including among others, arrangements specifying in advance the financial conditions and administrative modalities related to co-operation in case of emergency.(...)".
+Moreover, one of the recommendations adopted by the Seventh Ordinary Meeting of the Contracting Parties to the Barcelona Convention held in Cairo in October 1991 (UNEP(OCA)/MED IG.2/4 Annex IV, Cairo, October 1991) encourages the Contracting Parties that "Prior to any accident the neighbouring States should endeavour to conclude bilateral agreements, including among others, arrangements specifying in advance the financial conditions and administrative modalities related to co-operation in case of emergency.
+In conformity with its functions, the Centre will endeavour to help the States which so request to prepare such agreements".